Dog abandoned in crate outside Windsor school

 WINSOR, Conn.
 (WTNH)– Windsor Animal Control is looking for the person who abandoned a dog in a crate outside of a school on Tuesday.

-The Windsor Animal Shelter posted photos on their Facebook page asking for the public’s help in locating the suspect who abandoned a dog inside a crate on the Loomis Chaffee School property at 4 Batchelder Road.
+The Windsor Animal Shelter posted photos on their Facebook page asking for the public’s help in locating the suspect who abandoned a gray and white male pitbull inside a dog crate on the Loomis Chaffee School property at 4 Batchelder Road.

-Surveillance photos of the suspect driving a car with the crate inside were released, as well as photos of the dog.
+Surveillance photos of the suspect driving what appears to be a gray Mitsubishi with the crate inside were released, as well as photos of the dog.

+Police say that the dog is being cared for at the Windsor Animal Shelter and that this is an ongoing investigation.

 The Facebook post has already been shared over 3.4K times.